 -The Browns mostly abandoned the run after Richardson left the game.
 They ran only 17 times on the day, despite facing a porous Indy run defense.
 Take away the one Weeden scramble and the Browns only called eight runs after Richardson came out of the game.

-Topics: Pat Shurmur
+Tags: Pat Shurmur